aboutcode-org/purldb/purldb-toolkit/README.rst

 purldb-toolkit is a command line utility and library to use the PurlDB, its API and various related libraries.

-The ``purlcli`` command acts as a client to the PurlDB REST API end point(s) to expose PURL services.
+purldb-toolkit exposes the ``purlcli`` command that acts as a client to the PURL libraries, the PurlDB and MatchCode REST API and exposes various PURL-based services.

-It serves as a tool, a library and an example of how to use the services programmatically.
+purldb-toolkit serves as a tool, a library and an example of how to use the services programmatically.

 Installation